 I'm finding my own way through this.
 I can't figure any of this out alone.That's why I cherish sharing yoga with others.
 We team up and get inquisitive together and report the news to each other.
 There's a mutual commitment to investigate the truth and set one another free.
 That's what disciples of truth are obligated to do.

 How I Share Freedom Yoga

 Sharing freedom yoga doesn't mean setting students loose to "channel inner knowing" right out of the gate.
-We play 'Simon Says' all the time in my classes, with guided centering and meditation and alignment-savvy asana instruction and intelligent movement to erase the tight spots, still brain chatter, and cultivate curiosity.
+We do the 'Simon Says' thing all the time in my classes, with guided centering and meditation and alignment-savvy asana instruction and intelligent movement to erase the tight spots, still brain chatter, and cultivate curiosity.

 I encourage those I share the practice with toward skillful listening, nudging them in the direction of a creative practice.
 What I want is for the practice to be fresh and compelling every time.
-If we're listening inwardly with relaxed, steady commitment, every new now arises as entirely worthy of our attention.
 In my experience, a good teacher supplements or goads my own inquiry into truth — not someone that's certain they are a substitute for it.
 I do my best to encourage your own inquiry to surface.

 I teach at Sun & Moon Yoga Studio in Arlington, Virginia and offer limited private instruction.
-Sun & Moon is a marvelous school of hatha yoga.
-The warm and supportive community vibe plus studio leadership that insists on quality instruction but leaves wide berth for every teacher's unique voice and style?
+Sun & Moon is a school of hatha yoga.
+The warm and supportive community vibe plus studio leadership that insists on quality instruction but leaves wide berth for each teacher's unique voice and style?
 That's the finest gift I could ever ask for.
 I treasure Sun & Moon.
 Thank you Amir.
 Thank you Annie.

 I'd be up a creek without my teachers.
 I'm thankful, too, for my teacher's teachers.
 And their teachers.